ThatCarrotGuy/ThatCarrotGuy/README.md

 Heya!
 I'm carrot!
-I make games, and I'm  extremly un-smartness, so usually somethings end up taking longer than I expect them to, (Like this Readme that took over 5 months to get around to doing.)
-If you are expecting an update for something within a month, get ready to wait at least 8 more months, as I am always busy doing nothing.
+I make games, and I'm  extremly stupid sometimes, so usually somethings end up taking longer than I expect them to, (Like this Readme that took over 5 months to get around to doing.)
+If you are expecting something from me that I said "It'll only take a couple of minutes!"
+It's gonna take the next 2 decades of my life.

-Oh hey, now I do FnF mods... huh.
+Also semi-important I use HaxeFlixel for games.